rotationalio/rotational.io/content/en/blog/2021-06-10-ux-whats-missing.md

 The problem is that commercial cloud offerings, while technically available around the world, do not offer a consistent experiences to all of those users.
 In fact, your UX is *always* strongly coupled to geographic boundaries, whether it's hosted on Google, AWS, Azure, Alibaba, or any of the other cloud platforms.
 And that's the problem &mdash; what happens when we want our app to be truly international?

 > The original launch of the game was in 5 countries – Australia, New Zealand, the United States, the United Kingdom, and Germany.
 The success of the game meant worldwide demand, and it was subsequently expanded to over 200 countries starting with Japan.
 Unlike previous games that were restricted with region locks, Pokemon GO was a truly international phenomenon and Niantic was determined to allow international interactions in the game’s feature set, interaction which relies on Google’s unified international architecture and globally distributed databases.
-Stories such Niantic’s deployment are increasingly becoming common and medium to large applications now require developers to quickly reason about how data is distributed in the wide area, different political regions, and replicated for use around the world.
+Stories such Niantic’s deployment are increasingly becoming common and medium-to-large applications now require developers to quickly reason about how data is distributed in the wide area, different political regions, and replicated for use around the world.

-What if, indeed, we consider not only global games, but things like global communications and policy?

 # Why UX will Get Worse Before it Gets Better

+Some may think that games are low stakes.
+So what if we raise the stakes and consider not only global games, but global communications and policy?

 In February 2020, something went wrong in Iowa.
 The Democratic caucuses leveraged a new voting app that was designed to enable voters to choose a presidential nominee.
 But the results were [delayed](https://www.vox.com/2020/2/3/21121883/iowa-caucus-results-delay-app-2020), and when they came in, they were inconsistent.
 Offically blamed on an unspecified ["coding error"](https://www.zdnet.com/article/how-the-iowa-caucus-app-went-wrong-and-how-open-source-could-have-helped/), the app developed by Shadow, Inc ([now BlueLink](https://www.vox.com/recode/2020/5/8/21251438/shadow-bluelink-iowa-caucus-app-rebranding)) almost certainly suffered from both eventual consistency and latency issues, classical distributed systems problems that were not afforded near sufficient attention in this case.

 In Iowa the result was mistrust, conspiracy theories, and a general lack of confidence in a voting system that is already [struggling to improve UX](https://medium.com/@TarenSK/progressives-need-a-ux-design-revolution-195aa2c12894).
 Imagine what the result of a voting failure like this would have been had it occurred on the global political stage, such as the UN or WHO, where trust is already beginning to dissolve.
 Indeed, international technology is only becoming more controversial, with [the Huawei ban in the UK](https://www.cnn.com/2020/07/14/tech/huawei-uk-ban/index.html) and the US's [love](https://www.datacenterdynamics.com/en/news/report-google-cloud-sold-800m-cloud-services-tiktok-2019/)/[hate](https://www.wired.com/story/could-trump-win-the-war-on-huawei-and-is-tiktok-next/) relationship with TikTok only the latest examples.

+Games and voting systems are just the tip of the iceberg.
+On a global scale, think of the apps and infrastructure we rely on from payments to logistics to communications.

 # Linux, but Make It Distributed